Resveratrol

 What is the recommended dosage of Resveratrol?

-The clinically studied dose for Resveratrol is 150–500 mg/day trans-resveratrol; bioavailability enhanced with piperine or liposomal formulations.
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is 150–500 mg/day trans-resveratrol; bioavailability enhanced with piperine or liposomal formulations Always follow the product label and check with a healthcare provider for personal advice.